 The private sector can bring resources such as technology, expertise, funding, and market linkages that can deepen development impact.

 In Tanzania, we worked on the USAID/Tanzania Water Resources Integration Development Initiative (WARIDI), led by Tetra Tech, to extend access to clean water and improved sanitation for hard-to-reach communities in rural and peri-urban areas.
 We designed, built, and implemented 15 private sector partnerships.

 For example, take WARIDI’s partnership with eWATERservices: We worked together to pilot eWATERservices’ smart water meter technology in rural Tanzania. eWATERservices’ technology allows community members to pre-pay for water at village water points using mobile money.
 The technology also ensures water revenue is tracked, accountable, and transparently used by water authorities to pay for needed maintenance and improvements to the water system.
 Resonance, WARIDI, and eWATERservices piloted the system in four villages, serving about 23,000 people.

-By investing in private-sector partnerships like the ones with eWATERservices and LIXIL, the development community can help test and refine promising solutions in new markets—working together to clear initial obstacles, so companies can scale faster.
+By investing in private-sector partnerships like the ones with eWATERservices, the development community can help test and refine promising solutions in new markets—working together to clear initial obstacles, so companies can scale faster.